Interstate 75: Ohio

 Immediately after entering Cincinnati, I-75 diverges from I-71, remaining generally due north through the Cincinnati metro area while I-71 curves more to the east and northeast through downtown Cincinnati and its surrounding suburbs.
 I-74, Ohio State Route 562, and Ohio State Route 126 all intersect the freeway as it makes its way northward.
 After another interchange with the I-275 beltway, the freeway continues within the metro area, passing through Middletown and heading toward Dayton, where I-675, I-70, and U.S. Route 35 have interchanges with I-75.
 The interchange of I-75 with I-70 is known as the Freedom Veterans Crossroads.
-After exiting the city of Dayton, I-75 makes its way northbound through Ohio, passing through smaller cities of Troy, Wapakoneta, Lima, Findlay and Bowling Green before finally reaching Toledo located on the western shore of Lake Erie and the border of Michigan.
+After exiting the city of Dayton, I-75 makes its way northbound through Ohio, passing through smaller cities of Troy, Piqua, Sidney, Wapakoneta, Lima, Findlay and Bowling Green before finally reaching Toledo located on the western shore of Lake Erie and the border of Michigan.
 I-75 meets the I-475 interchange in the southern suburbs of Toledo in Perrysburg and then I-80, I-90, and the Ohio Turnpike.
-As the interstate highway passes through downtown Toledo, I-475 meets with I-75 again just north of the downtown area of Toledo.
+As the Interstate passes through downtown Toledo, I-475 meets with I-75 again just north of the downtown area of Toledo.
 It then continues through some industrial areas as it progresses north before approaching I-280, which is the last major junction in Ohio.
 I-75 then passes by the Lake Erie neighborhoods of Shoreland and Point Place, just before entering the US state of Michigan with the sign welcoming motorists to Michigan.